 A few days ago someone asked us about AquaC EV-120 and asked us to review a little about it.
 So, in this article, we will review the AquaC EV-120 protein skimmer for you.

-If you looking for another protein skimmers, you can found here; best protein skimmers to buy.
+If you looking for other protein skimmers, you can find here; the best protein skimmers to buy.

 AquaC EV-120 Protein Skimmer

 The AquaC EV-120 protein skimmer offers a flexible design for aquariums in the 40-150 gallon range.
 It can be used in-sump or externally and features AquaC’s patented Spray Injection System.

 What types of aquarium owners would benefit from this protein skimmer?
 Anybody that wants to experience extremely efficient and no-nonsense skimming in their saltwater aquarium.

 AquaC skimmers are known for requiring little ongoing maintenance and adjustments, and this model lives up to that reputation.
 The EV-120 that is currently available is not the original design.
 It has been improved in many facets to make it one heck of a powerhouse protein skimmer.

 Before we get into some of the other details, let’s take a look at the general specs and size of this protein skimmer:

 - Designed for tanks ranging from 40-150 gallons

 - A water flow-through rate of 225 gallons per hour